oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/our-work.md

   content: "Stay tuned for some exciting new projects that we're working on!"

 progress1:
-  title: "The Canadian Bioinformatics Workshops (CBW2)"
+  title: "KidsFirst DRC Website (GMKF-KIDSFIRST)"
-  content: "UX & Visual Design & Custom Application development of tools to facilitate the exchange of Bioinformatics Workshops and Jobs with Canadian researchers to enable employing new technologies and modern scientific approaches to research.
-Coming soon at bioinformatics.ca"
+  content: "UX & Visual Design & Custom Application development of tools to inform, educate and communicate goals and information for the Data Resource Center and portal: a new, collaborative research effort to harmonize clinical and genetic data from pediatric cancer and structural birth defects cohort."

 progress2:
-  title: "Genome Technologies (GT)/Genome Sequencing Informatics (GSI)"
+  title: "OICR Project Portfolio (FACIT-OTIS)"
-  content: "UX & Visual Design & Responsive Web Development for the OICR Research Teams performing Genomics and Bioinformatics in support of outreach and collaboration opportunities within Cancer Research.
-Coming soon at genomics.oicr.on.ca "
+  content: "UX & Visual Design & Custom Application development of tools of OTIS, a repository of all OICR translational research projects and initiatives to better enable conversations with external investigators/partners.
+The dynamic resource will be searchable and will serve as the gateway to innovations within the organization."

 progress3:
-  title: "The Global Alliance for Genomics and Health (GA4GH2)"
+  title: "Genome Technologies(GT)/Genome Sequencing Information (GSI)"
-  content: "UX & Visual Design for GA4GH2 to align to a new strategic direction and their new focus on output of standards and tools that meet the needs of key genomic data projects.
-Coming soon at ga4gh.org"
+  content: "UX & Visual Design & Responsive Web Development for the OICR Research Teams performing Genomics and Bioinformatics in support of outreach and collaboration opportunities within Cancer Research.
+Coming soon at genomics.oicr.on.ca"

 footer-message: "Do you have a similar project you want to talk to us about? "
 ---